sebpretzer/pyticktick/docs/CONTRIBUTING.md

 In order to contribute to the codebase, please go through the [issue tracker](https://github.com/sebpretzer/pyticktick/issues?q=is%3Aissue%20state%3Aopen+label%3Abug%2Cenhancement) to find an issue that you can work on.
 If you don't find an issue, you can [create a bug report](https://github.com/sebpretzer/pyticktick/issues/new?template=bug.yaml) or [feature request](https://github.com/sebpretzer/pyticktick/issues/new?template=feature.yaml).

 Fork the repository and create a new branch for your changes.
 When you have the forked repository on your workspace, you can [set up your local environment](guides/development/setup_local_environment.md).
 You should try your best to follow the [codebase conventions](explanations/code_conventions.md) when making your changes.
-Once you are done editing, its time to [test your changes locally](guides/development/running_tests_locally.md).
+Once you are done editing, it's time to [test your changes locally](guides/development/running_tests_locally.md).

 Once all tests pass on your machine, you can [open a pull request](#opening-a-pull-request).

 ## Opening a Pull Request

-To open a pull request, you can follow [Github's guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+To open a pull request, you can follow [GitHub's guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 Please adhere to the following guidelines:

 - Title
     - Do not use the auto-generated title, re-word your title to be more descriptive